Lyinggod/lgs-item-viewer/README.md

 **Table Configuration**

-This dialog is used to configure the appearance of tables
+This dialog is used to control the appearance and positioning tables relative to each other.

 <img src="https://github.com/Lyinggod/lgs-item-viewer/blob/main/images/table-configuration-dialogs.jpg" width=400>